 Last year at this time, the national storyline was about how high demand was propping up sales and prices despite low inventory and months of supply.
 That has actually continued to be a familiar refrain for many months in 2017 and now for the past couple of years.
 But with the likes of Hurricanes Harvey and Irma, different employment outlooks, disparate incomes, varying new construction expectations and potential housing policy shifts, regional differences are becoming more prevalent and pronounced.

 The National Association of Realtors®, “The Voice for Real Estate,” is America’s largest trade association, representing over 1.1 million members involved in all aspects of the residential and commercial real estate industries.

-Local market reports for June 2017:
+Local market reports for September 2017: